All Episodes

 Stand back from it.

-That's your goal during this early part of time is to allow yourself to feel the separation between you and the internal dialogue.
+That's your goal during this early part of time, is to allow yourself to feel the separation between you and the internal dialogue.

 Once you've felt that separation, then you will realize how controlled you are by it.

-Once you feel the separation, then it becomes possible to in encapsulate this little thing and get it under your control and put a leash on it.
+Once you feel the separation, then it becomes possible to encapsulate this little thing and get it under your control and put a leash on it.

 Map out your consciousness in a meaningful way.

-When you see it, feel it, hear it, say a thought, try and locate that relative to where you are, such that you are able to discern that there is a difference between where the thought arises and where the you, that is you, is.
+Try and locate that relative to where you are, such that you are able to discern that there is a difference between where the thought arises and where the you, that is you, is.

-If you try that during those first few hours of sitting, you're going to save yourself all kinds of time later on because you will have mapped out your um internal layout of your own consciousness, and uh in that process, uh you're gonna need to know that later on.
+If you try that during those first few hours of sitting, you're going to save yourself all kinds of time later on because you will have mapped out your internal layout of your own consciousness.

-Okay, so um actual techniques for sensory entrainment.
+Okay, so actual techniques for sensory entrainment.

 I've never gone the deprivation route.